 Ok well first off lets answer everyone’s favorite question: What does A&B stand for?

 A&B was named for our owners kids, Alex (7) and Ben (11).
 You’ll see them around the restaurants often, usually dressed in their baseball gear after a game but you might also catch a glimpse of them in their chef coats in the kitchen doing prep with our chef getting ready for a big night!
-There are some subtle and some not so subtle nods to the boys throughout the Causeway St restaurant design you may notice while dining.
+There are some subtle and some not so subtle nods to the boys throughout A&B Kitchen • Bar’s restaurant design you may notice while dining.
 Definitely say hi!

 Founded in 2013 by Thomas Holland and Former Co-Owner Amy Constant, we are a restaurant group that has taken it upon ourselves since then to carry out a very important mission: “redefine guests’ expectations of a burger restaurant.”

 That sounds simple enough, right?
-We learned over the past 5 years that everyone isn’t looking for the same fast-casual burger experience that is so common these days.
-We are working daily to elevate our burger restaurant from a predictable neighborhood “burger joint” to a restaurant that offers a change from the norm and excites with each visit.
-A&B Burgers is that restaurant, one that has transitioned into a dining scene based around hospitality, creative menus and a space driven by the energy of the bar.
+We learned over the past 7 years that everyone isn’t looking for the same fast-casual restaurant experience that is so common these days.
+We are working daily to elevate our restaurant from a predictable neighborhood restaurant to one that offers a change from the norm and excites with each visit.
+A&B Burgers and A&B Kitchen • Bar are those restaurants, one that has transitioned into a dining scene based around hospitality, creative menus and a space driven by the energy of the bar.
 Not everyone feels like eating a burger and with that in mind, we built a menu that offers options for those times.
-We have guests who have been dining with us for 5 years and never eaten one of our burgers, instead, they enjoy sharing a few small plates to start and then order entrees with a bottle of wine.
-Just because we have “Burgers” in our name doesn’t mean that’s all we do well.
+We have guests who have been dining with us for 7 years and never eaten one of our award-winning burgers, instead, they enjoy sharing a few small plates to start and then order entrees with a bottle of wine.
+Just because we are so well known for our burgersdoesn’t mean that’s all we do well.
 You’ll need to come in and experience this for yourselves and we promise you it will be worth it!

 We have spent years building partnerships with the best local producers of beef, farms for produce, bakers for our bread and brewers for our beers.
 Partners like Niman Ranch who source our organically raised cattle from small family farms throughout the country, testing to make sure there are no hormones, antibiotics or additives in the beef.